Untangling the Mysteries of 'Tenet'

 So what does this mean for Tenet?
 There were already a number of potential clues in last year’s marketing material, and this second trailer only offers more to dissect.

-The Tenet Imax prologue, released in December Star Wars: The Rise of Skywalker, depicts a terrorist group’s siege of an opera house, and fans have theorized that the sequence was inspired by the 2002 Moscow theater hostage crisis.
+The Tenet Imax prologue, released in December ahead of screenings of Star Wars: The Rise of Skywalker, depicts a terrorist group’s siege of an opera house, and fans have theorized that the sequence was inspired by the 2002 Moscow theater hostage crisis.
 The Russian influence is supported not only by Branagh’s Russian antagonist, but also by the title of the film’s behind-the-scenes book, Christopher Nolan’s Quantum Cold War.

 Nolan invoked 9/11 and the surveillance state in The Dark Knight, and Tenet seems to follow in its footsteps, coming soon after major real world tensions between the U.S. and Russia.